Vandivier/futurecaster-rpg/cursor-src/README.md

 3. Make your changes and commit them.
 4. Push to the original branch.
 5. Create the pull request.

+Come bother us on Discord if we aren't getting to your PR or issue.

-   Contact
+## Contact

-If you want to contact me, you can reach me at <your_email@address.com>.
-License

-This project uses the following license: ISC.

-Please replace <Windows/Linux/Mac>, <your_email@address.com>, and <link> with appropriate values.
+Visit https://ladderly.io and you can reach out on the Ladderly Discord.